qqianfeng/FFHNet/README.md

 install bps_torch package

 In case of conflict between pytorch3d package and torch 1.7.1, try to ungrade torch to 1.6.0

-## Insights into grasp data

-You can now visualize individual objects and the grasps generated for them.

 ## To run the train script